Cycling Tre Cime di Lavaredo to 2,330 meter

 Bic, Anquetil’s sponsor, decided that they weren’t interested in winning the Giro.
 Believable reasons don’t seem to be forthcoming; non-believable ones abound.
 Anquetil says that his domestiques stopped getting their paychecks and understandably, most of them abandoned.
 Denson says that he was told that the riders were being pulled from the Giro to save them for races later in the season.
 Since the Tour was to be contested by national teams in 1967, this excuse really makes no sense.
 Another hypothesis is that this was a move to allow Anquetil to have an excuse for losing.
 But Anquetil wasn’t giving up, so this seems illogical as well.
 Nonetheless, Anquetil raced for Bic until the end of his career in 1969 which says to me that there was something terribly complicated going on behind the scenes and Anquetil took the explanation to his grave.” http://www.bikeraceinfo.com/giro/giro1967.html

-In all, our research shows that the Giro has included a stage finish on Tre Cime (a dead end) 5 times: 1967, 1968, 1975, 2007, and most recently (as of 2017), 2013.
+In all, our research shows that the Giro has included a stage finish on Tre Cime (always a mountaintop finish) 8 times: 1967, 1968, 1975, 1981, 1989, 2007, 2017 and 2023.
 In each appearance, Tre Cime has been the Cima Coppi of the Giro since that designation was first introduced in 1965 to honor arguably the Giro’s greatest participant of all time:

 “The Cima Coppi is the title given to the highest peak in the yearly running of the Giro d'Italia, one of cycling's Grand Tour races.
 The mountain that is given this title each year awards more mountains classification points to the first rider than any of the other categorized mountains in the race.